 You might think you have a rash if you notice tiny dots on your skin.
-But it’s possible that those dots are caused by a skin condition called petechiae (puh-TEE-kee-ee).
+But it’s possible that those pinpoint, red dots are caused by a skin condition called petechiae (puh-TEE-kee-ee).
 How can you tell the difference?
 Here are a few things to know about petechiae.

-Petechiae are pinhead-sized dots that might be purple, red or brown.
+Petechiae are tiny, pinhead-sized dots that might be brown, red or purple.
 They are caused by tiny spots of bleeding under your skin.
 They tend to appear on your lower body, but it’s possible to find them in your mouth, inside your eyelids or on your arms.
 They aren’t itchy or painful.
 They are flat, so you can’t feel them, and they tend to appear in groups.
 “They can be so clustered together that it can look more like a rash,” said Jayne Peterson, MD, an internal medicine physician with Banner - University Medicine.

 One way to help distinguish between petechiae and a rash is by pressing on the spots.
 Petechiae remain purple, red or brown, while a rash will turn pale or lighter in color.

 “Petechiae are caused by having low or poor-functioning platelets,” Dr. Peterson said.
 Platelets, or thrombocytes, are a type of blood cell that helps you heal after an injury, and petechiae can appear when your platelets are not working well or are too low.

 “Many things cause low platelets.
 It is important that you see your doctor to help you find the cause,” Dr. Peterson said.
 Petechiae can fade on their own in two to three days, but even if they go away, it’s still important to see your doctor so you can be treated for whatever caused them.